Healthy Homes Assessment Hongoeka

 Healthy Homes Assessment Services

-We’re fully independent assessors of rental property, we are fully certified for each of Healthy Homes and Homefit.
+We’re completely independent assessors of rental property, in addition, we’re fully qualified to evaluate both Healthy Homes and Homefit.

 Call Now (04) 280 6779